tp02ga/attendee/docs/webhooks.md

 ## Creating Bot-Level Webhooks

-Bot-level webhooks are created via API when creating a bot.
+Bot-level webhooks are created via the API when creating a bot.
 Include a `webhooks` field in your bot creation request:

 ```json
 {